orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 Unavailable forms remain on the server, but any user access to an unavailable form behaves as if the form had never been published.

-The user can select forms in two ways:
+Admins can select forms in two ways:

 - by using the checkboxes next to the form
-- by using the Select menu to automatically select all forms matching a certain condition
+- by using the *Select* menu to automatically select all forms matching a certain condition

 ![Select Menu](../images/home-select-menu.png)